oasis-open/cti-stix-generator/README.rst

 Commandline Tool
 ~~~~~~~~~~~~~~~~

-The buid_stix commandline tool reads prototyping language from a file, and
+The build_stix commandline tool reads prototyping language from a file, and
 prints the generated objects to stdout.
 If a bundle is selected, the bundle is
 printed instead.